 How to Clean Moss off Roof – The Right Way

 The best way to clean moss growth off your roof surface is to softly broom brush looser moss, leaves, tree branches and other debris on the roof.
-Soak the entire roof with plain water from a garden hose.
+First, soak the entire roof with plain water from a garden hose.
 Next, spray the roof and remaining moss with a bleach solution of half water, and half chlorine bleach.
 This will kill the boss and algae growth.

 You can then use a garden hose to gently remove dead moss, or let it weather off itself.

 Note: Algae and moss are not the same.
 Algae is the black staining on your roof.
 It is harmless, but you can remove it with the same process for aesthetic reasons.

 Bonus Tips For Moss Removal

 Don’t do this on a sunny day, as it may evaporate your solution too quickly to the moss.

 Always sweep downward, or direct your leaf blower downward to prevent shingle uplift.